Namfah01/MiniProject/README.md

+# Mini Project (Daisy AI chatbot)
+Develop an interactive AI chatbot using the Gemini API for natural language generation, integrated into a modern React application with Tailwind CSS for UI styling.
+Implemented chatbot interface components with dynamic message handling and user interaction.
+Created a functional AI chatbot that demonstrates technical competence in frontend development and API integration.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.